bspeice/speice.io/_posts/2020-06-29-release-the-gil-pt.-2.md

 and Python", and they certainly deliver on that.
 Setting up a hybrid project where C++ (using CMake) and Python (using setuptools) could coexist was straight-forward, and the repository also works as [a template](https://github.com/speice-io/release-the-gil-pybind11/settings) for future projects.

+TODO: Include anything about how Pybind11 and Cython are similar because of compilation to C++?
+Maybe also talk about project setup being a good deal more complicated?

 Just like the previous post, we'll examine a simple Fibonacci sequence implementation to demonstrate how Python's threading model interacts with Pybind11: